What Is a Baker’s Cyst?

 See your doctor if you have any of the symptoms listed above and they’re causing problems.

-You may not need any.
-Baker's cysts aren’t dangerous and tend to go away on their own.
-In the meantime, try these at-home remedies to ease your pain and make yourself more comfortable:
+You may not need any treatment for a Baker's cyst.
+They aren’t dangerous and tend to go away on their own.
+But there are things you can do at home to ease your pain and make yourself more comfortable:

 - Keep it cold.
 Apply a cold pack to the affected area.
 It’ll help keep the swelling down.
 A compression wrap might also help.

-- Relieve pain.
-For pain (and to reduce inflammation), take an over-the-counter medication, like ibuprofen.
+- Take medication.
+For pain (and to ease inflammation), take an over-the-counter medication like ibuprofen.

 - Rest your leg.
-Keep it raised above heart level when possible.
+Keep it raised above your heart level when possible.
 This will keep down swelling.
-Use a cane or crutch when you walk to keep pressure off your leg.
+You may want to use a compression bandage, and a cane or crutch when you walk, to keep pressure off your leg.

 If these at-home treatments don’t work, see your doctor.
-He may recommend one of the following:
+They may suggest:

 - Aspiration.
 Your doctor can drain the cyst.
-He’ll likely do it with the aid of an ultrasound.
+They’ll likely do it with the aid of an ultrasound.
 This treatment may not work if your case is severe.

 Can I Prevent a Baker’s Cyst?